Neuroscience (NEUR) Coordinator: B. Hansen PROGRAM SITE

-Neuroscience is the study of brain-behavior relationships.
-The Neuroscience Program at Colgate is one of the first two established at undergraduate institutions in the United States.
-While a growing number of institutions now offer an undergraduate major in neuroscience, a distinctive feature of Colgate’s neuroscience program is its interdisciplinary faculty having appointments in the Department of Psychology or the Department of Biology.
-Specifically, the neuroscience faculty include a zoologist/neurophysiologist, a cognitive neurobiologist, a cell biologist/neurochemist, a physiological psychologist, a perceptual neuroscientist, and a developmental neurobiologist.
-Majors also take courses in the fields of chemistry, biology, physics, and psychology.
-In addition to a broad education, the program offers students the opportunity to focus their research interests on a variety of levels of nervous system functioning, ranging from the activity of single neurons to the behavior of complex organisms.
+Neuroscience is the scientific study of the anatomy and physiology of neurons and neural circuits.
+The Neuroscience Program at Colgate is one of the first two established at undergraduate institutions in the U.S. It has a particularly strong focus on brain-behavior relationships.
+Its interdisciplinary faculty are drawn from the Department of Psychological and Brain Sciences and the Department of Biology.
+Majors also take courses in the fields of chemistry, computer science, math, philosophy, physics.
+The program offers students the opportunity to focus their research interests on a variety of levels of nervous system functioning, ranging from the activity of single neurons to the behavior of complex organisms.